Jahinislit/Suraksha-Setu/README.md

-# 📱 Disaster Report App
+# 📱 Suraksha Setu App

 A modern, cross-platform React Native app (built with **Expo**) to **report, track, and manage disaster incidents** with optional photo and location sharing.
 Includes **Emergency SOS**, **My Reports history**, and **offline storage** using `AsyncStorage`.